fbpx

 The Sunlighten Amplify II is a mix between the Signature and mPulse in the sense that it does have heaters that emit full spectrum infrared radiation but to a lesser degree than the dedicated panels in the mPulse (as far as near and mid infrared radiation is concerned).
 In other words, you get some near and mid infrared radiation but not to the extent you get with the mPulse.

-Additionally, the Amplify II doesn’t have a tablet that allows you to choose from different programs or customize each wavelength based on the benefits you want to achieve.
+Additionally, the Amplify II doesn’t have a tablet that allows you to choose from different programs, or offer the ability customize each wavelength based on the benefits you want to achieve.

-However, the Amplify II does get hotter than both the mPulse and the Signature, and it heats up quicker too.
-For comparison, if we heat up our mPulse for 60 minutes, the air temperature inside of the sauna reaches up to 145 degrees.
+However, the Amplify II does get hotter than both the mPulse and the Signature, and it heats up faster.
+For comparison, if we heat up our mPulse for 60 minutes, the air temperature inside of the sauna climbs to about 145 degrees.
 The Amplify II will heat up the air to 165 degrees in the same timeframe.

 Frequently Asked Questions